bcdev/dashi/docs/guide/providers.md

 1. Update project dependencies
 2. Implement the possible contributions
-3. Define the contributions points
+3. Define the contribution points
 4. Load the extensions
 5. Publish the extensions